Maksim23123/manga-translator-new/docs/design/pyflow_nodes_organization.md

 - Focused on node classes, pin types, and guard logic that enforce graph constraints; does not redesign the pipeline algorithm itself.
 - Goal: establish a baseline so we can replace the legacy-dependent pieces with a new node organization that does not rely on the old `pipeline.*`/`core.*` modules.
 - Out of scope: reintroducing legacy `pipeline.*`/`core.*` dependencies or reviving the old execution flow; those will be superseded by new components.
-- Target shape: Node classes orchestrate data flow and output wiring; they construct and delegate work to "logic" classes that perform the actual processing.
-Both node and logic classes will live at the frameworks level within the MangaTranslator PyFlow package.
+- Target shape: Node classes orchestrate data flow and output wiring, validate/normalize inputs, and call backend implementations (treated as logic classes) that perform the actual processing.
+Both node and backend/logic classes will live at the frameworks level within the MangaTranslator PyFlow package.

 ## 2. Requirements & Constraints
 - Functional: supply PyFlow nodes for ingesting an image, detecting text areas, inpainting, extracting and translating text, re-inserting translated text, and returning the final image.